Digital Risk Twin

 Digital Risk Twin Definition

-"A Digital Risk Twin is a Digital Twin, or a digital representation of an intended, or actual physical product that contains the necessary information in terms of functions, flows, components and other criteria that allows a risk simulation to be undertaken, identifying the risks (failures) of a system during operation and their path of propagation through the system."
+“A Digital Risk Twin is a Digital Twin, or a digital representation of an intended, or actual physical product that contains the necessary information in terms of functions, flows, components and other criteria that allows a risk simulation to be undertaken, identifying the risks of a system during operation and their path of propagation through the system.”

-MADE & the Digital Risk Twin
+MADE and the Digital Risk Twin

 Core Features of a Digital Risk Twin

-• Autonomous Risk Analysis-A DRT autonomously establishes dependencies and impacts of potential failures in a system.
-It auto-generates various analyses to help identify the best mitigation strategies, streamlining the RAMS (Reliability, Availability, Maintainability, and Safety) process.
+• Autonomous Risk Analysis — establishes dependencies and impacts of potential failures and generates analyses to identify mitigation strategies.

 Challenges Addressed by a Digital Risk Twin